-This recipe doesn’t deviate too heavily from the original, but employs a bit of champagne to mellow out the sugar and give the drink a bit of cosmopolitan elegance on top of its genteel roots.
+The Champagne Julep is a fairly simple, creative, and bubbly variation on the classic Mint Julep.
+While it doesn't differ too much from the original, this recipe employs champagne to mellow out the sugar and give the drink a bit of cosmopolitan elegance on top of its genteel roots.

 |6 mint leaves|